-All responses will be reviewed by EOAF/EOHHS procurement management team to determine compliance with the response submission instructions described in Section 3 and the Minimum Evaluation Criteria below.
-For those responses that comply with the Response submission instructions and Minimum Evaluation Criteria, a Procurement Management Team (PMT) designated by EOAF and EOHHS will evaluate and score the Programmatic and Cost Responses according to the Comparative Evaluation Criteria listed below.
+All responses will be reviewed by EOAF to determine compliance with the response submission instructions described in Section 3 and the Minimum Evaluation Criteria below.
+For those responses that comply with the Response submission instructions and Minimum Evaluation Criteria, a Procurement Management Team (PMT) designated by EOAF will evaluate and score the Programmatic and Cost Responses according to the Comparative Evaluation Criteria listed below.